 Trouble starting the car is everyone’s worst nightmare, especially if you are stuck somewhere you don’t want to be.
 With a bad starter, you might find yourself unable to get the engine running.
 However, you can also learn how to start a car with a bad starter to get you back on the road.

 When the car doesn’t start, everyone assumes it’s the fault of the battery, but the starter can also be to blame.
-With a bad starter, you won’t be able to start the vehicle even with a fully-charged battery.
+With a bad starter, you won’t be able to start the vehicle, even with a fully-charged battery.

 THESE STEPS SHOULD BE DONE CAREFULLY!
 Always raise the driving wheels into the air and ensure the car is in neutral to prevent accidents.
 You should also stay far away from any moving engine parts!
-Use at your own risk!
+Use this guide at your own risk!

-Ways to Start a Car with a Bad Starter
+How to Start a Car with a Bad Starter

 1. Inspect the Connections